thebigfilecom/thebigfile-com-dev/submodules/samples/README.md

-## DFINITY Examples for the Internet Computer
+## DFINITY Examples for the BigFile

 This repository provides access to sample code, applications, and microservices that run on the BigFile platform.